What is a Chromebook?

 What is a typical laptop?

-Windows laptops are offered by many hardware manufacturers.
+Windows laptops (also known as PCs) are offered by many hardware manufacturers.
 Some of these include HP, Dell, Acer, Toshiba, Lenovo, Asus, MSI…I could go on for a very long time.
 Windows laptops all run the Windows OS, hence the name.

 Whether a Mac or Windows laptop, each is pretty much like your standard desktop computer, only smaller and more portable.
 This is what you will find most using when they are using a laptop.